CanevottiAlessia/miR-RF/README.md

 If you use miR-RF, please cite:

-Canevotti A., et al. *An operational workflow for the systematic annotation of human miRNAs*.
-Journal, year.
-DOI
+Canevotti A. et al. *An operational workflow for the systematic annotation of human miRNAs*.
+Manuscript under peer review.